-Yet very few Americans are familiar with Monroe, much less with anything he actually did during his life.
-Forced to name anything Monroe did as president before I began this journey through the best presidential biographies, all I could conjure up was the Monroe Doctrine…and that only because I had an excellent American history teacher in high school.
+Yet very few Americans are familiar with Monroe or anything he did prior to his presidency.
+Forced to identify any of Monroe’s presidential accomplishments before I began this biographical journey, all I could conjure up was the Monroe Doctrine…

-Biographers seem equally detached from Monroe and his legacy; only a very small number of books focused on Monroe are available.
+Biographers seem equally detached from Monroe and his legacy; only a modest number of books focused on Monroe have been published.
 And few of those seem to have been read by more than just the author’s “friends and family.”
 For the purpose of my quest, I read the two most popular (but thorough) biographies of Monroe I could find.

 * Harry Ammon’s “James Monroe: The Quest for National Identity” was written over forty years ago and remains the standard Monroe biography for interested scholars and aspiring presidential historians.
 Unfortunately for the latter, it seems to have been written not to entertain, but primarily to inform.
 And in an effort to avoid injecting bias into the text, the author diligently avoids passing along the insightful opinions he undoubtedly formed while conducting research for this book.

 The reader also fails to learn much about the personal side of Monroe; he is never fully humanized and seems two-dimensional.
 But otherwise the book is a thorough and informative review of Monroe’s life.
 (Full review here)